wacuuu/workload-collocation-agent/README.rst

         owca.storage: info  # Enables debugging for specifc owca module. example.external_package: debug  # Enables verbose mode for external component.

+Note that, command line parameters have higher priority than configuration files.

 Note: that setting level for root logger named ``""`` can enable logging with desired level for all modules including any third party and standard library.